justinlietz93/Apex-CodeGenesis/README.md

 ## Overview

 Apex is an advanced **autonomous software engineering agent** designed to adapt to your exact needs, empowering your VS Code environment.
 It integrates powerful AI reasoning with practical development tools to assist with complex coding tasks, aiming for **high reliability**, **resilience**, and adherence to **rigorous software engineering standards**.
-This project originated as a fork of the [Cline agent](https://github.com/cline/cline) and incorporates concepts and tools from several other experimental AI projects focused on robust agentic workflows and high-quality, verifiable outputs according to the defined [Apex Software Compliance Standards](./workbench/STANDARDS_REPOSITORY/apex/STANDARDS.md).
+This project builds upon the foundation of the [Cline agent](https://github.com/cline/cline), integrating several sophisticated experimental AI systems developed by the author (including those linked in the Key Features section) focused on robust agentic workflows and high-quality, verifiable outputs according to the defined [Apex Software Compliance Standards](./workbench/STANDARDS_REPOSITORY/apex/STANDARDS.md).

 ## Installation